auxfuse/hackathon-git-labs/README.md

 ---

-### Project Streams
+### Project Streams 👇👇

+Pick from the below to start your PR journey:

-The [Basic](https://github.com/auxfuse/hackathon-git-labs/blob/main/basic.md) stream for this project will enable the user to learn & demonstrate:
+The [Basic](basic.md) stream for this project will enable the user to learn & demonstrate:
 - Minimum knowledge required to submit a PR
     - Forking the main repo
     - Setting the upstream from their Fork back to the main repo